camdenfullmer/CFShareCircle/README.md

 ###Basic Setup

+1. Add the following frameworks to your project under "Link Binary With Libraries"
+    - UIKit
+    - QuartzCore
+    - Foundation
+    - CoreGraphics
-1. Add the images directory and CFShareCircle files to your project.
+2. Add the images directory and CFShareCircle files to your project.
-2. Edit your view controller to add the CFShareCircle Delegate and reference to the view.
+3. Edit your view controller to add the CFShareCircle Delegate and reference to the view.

     ```
     @interface ViewController : UIViewController <CFShareCircleViewDelegate>{
         CFShareCircleView *shareCircleView;
     }
       ```
-3. In your viewDidLoad method instantiate the CFShareCircle, set up the delegate, and add it to your navigation controller.
+4. In your viewDidLoad method instantiate the CFShareCircle, set up the delegate, and add it to your navigation controller.
 ```
 - (void)viewDidLoad
 {